noforeignland/nfl-signalk/README.md

 # Virctron Cerbo GX Users

 ## Limited storage
-Signal K can quickly exhaust the small onboard storage of the device, especially when a lot of logging is enabled.
+Signal K can quickly exhaust the small onboard storage of the device, especially when a lot of logging is enabled and not properly configured.
+Even concider to not enable "Keep track files on disk" if you are moving a lot.

 Vicron Energy addressed this here: https://www.victronenergy.com/live/venus-os:large#disk_space_issues_data_partition_full